refinedev/refine/documentation/docs/api-reference/antd/components/auth-page.md

 ### How can I remove the default title and logo ?

-You can use `renderContent` property to remove the default title and logo.
+You can use the `renderContent` property to remove the default title and logo.

 ```tsx
 import { AuthPage } from "@refinedev/antd";